Obama: 9/11 victims never to be forgotten

 At Ground Zero in New York where the towers once stood, hundreds of relatives of the victims were joined by local police, firefighters and politicians for the annual reading of the list of the 2,983 people killed at the three sites.
 The list excludes the 19 hijackers, who died carrying out the attacks.

-Cora Fernandez, whose daughter, Judy Hazel Santillan Fernandez, and niece, Maria Theresa Concepcion Santillan, died at the trade centre, stood with relatives wearing black T-shirts emblazoned with pictures of the two young women.
+Cora Fernandez, whose daughter, Judy Hazel Santillan Fernandez, and niece, Maria Theresa Concepcion Santillan, died at the trade center, stood with relatives wearing black T-shirts emblazoned with pictures of the two young women.

 "The weather is so beautiful," Fernandez said, "but the pain is so deep.
 It'll always be there.
 It'll never go away."